Innocence & Danger

 Innocence & Danger is the fourth album by American progressive rock group The Neal Morse Band (now stylized as "NMB"), released on August 27, 2021.
 It is Morse's twelfth progressive rock studio album overall.

 It is their first non-concept album following The Similitude of a Dream (2016) and The Great Adventure (2019), both inspired by John Bunyan's The Pilgrim's Progress.
 The album was recorded over a week in the beginning of 2021 and for the first time Morse did not bring any demos with his ideas to the studio.

-In support of the album, the band will embark on a 2022 tour around the United States and Europe.
+In support of the album, the band embarked on a 2022 tour around the United States and Europe.

 The first single, "Do It All Again", was released with a video on June 21, 2021.
 It was the first song to be written for the album and serves as its opener.
 "Bird on a Wire", the second song on the track list and the second one to be written, was also released as a single, on July 27.
 "Your Place in the Sun" came as the third single and video on August 18, being the third song they wrote.

 The album was released as standard digital and physical editions; a limited Digipak including both discs and a Making of DVD; and a boxset including three LPs and two CDs.